 A security operation center (SOC) provides a business with centralized security management, including continuous monitoring, detecting intrusions, analyzing potentially malicious activity and responding to cybersecurity incidents.
-The challenge for many small and medium-sized businesses (SMBs), however, is finding skilled resources and implementing effective tools to protect their IT environments.
+However, the challenge for many small and medium-sized businesses (SMBs) is finding skilled resources and implementing effective tools to protect their IT environments.
 SOC as a Service (SOCaaS) meets this need.

-SOCaaS provides businesses with an SOC managed service, covering security solution implementation, 24/7 monitoring, documentation and incident response.
-Zack Schwartz, Vice President, Business Development at Trustifi, describes the demand for these services as “moderate but steady.”
+SOCaaS provides businesses with a SOC-managed service, covering security solution implementation, 24/7 monitoring, documentation and incident response.
+Zack Schwartz, Vice President, Strategic Partnerships at Trustifi, describes the demand for these services as “moderate but steady.”

-The SOCaaS Demand from SMBs—and Now, Other Businesses
+The SOCaaS Demand from SMBs and Other Businesses

-Schwartz says, “We primarily see the small enterprise space taking advantage of Security as a Service overall, including SOCaaS.
-At this level, companies have a large number of employees and endpoints, but often don’t maintain enough in-house IT resources to tackle a full-fledged security operations environment on their own.”
+Schwartz says, “We primarily see the small enterprise space taking advantage of Security as a Service, including SOCaaS.
+At this level, companies have many employees and endpoints but often don’t maintain enough in-house IT resources to tackle a full-fledged security operations environment on their own.”

 “With the increased number of breaches, management teams have been compelled to double down on the funding and resources allocated to IT,” Schwartz adds.
 “We’re at a point where if managed services providers (MSPs) are not delivering comprehensive security management, then they won’t remain in business very long.”